-I recently defended my PhD at TU/e on Model-Based Machine Learning for Magnetic Resonance Spectroscopy, and will be joining the University of Oxford as an NWO Rubicon postdoctoral fellow in late 2026.
+I recently defended my PhD at TU/e on Model-Based Machine Learning for Magnetic Resonance Spectroscopy, and I’m about to join the University of Oxford as an NWO Rubicon postdoctoral fellow.

 News